 - Systems Support: program supporting an agency’s ability to affect systemic change by promoting policies that bring additional resources to a sector and/or leading coordinated planning initiatives shared by multiple stakeholders.

-Does your company have a hunger initiative you would like us to highlight on the blog or at the B:CIVIC Academy?
+Does your company have a hunger initiative you would like us to highlight on the blog?
 Please email us and we’ll help you spread the word!